Your grant agreement

 On behalf of the project consortium, the project coordinator submits all reports, payment requests, deliverables and other documents through the grant management service.
 You can access the service through your profile in the Funding & tenders Portal.

 You will find general information on grant management and reporting in the Funding & tenders online manual.
-For any specific questions, please contact your project officer.
+For any specific questions, please contact your project officer

 Amendments to the grant agreement